lorepozo/list-routines/index.md

 # open a routine using its id.
 evens = lr.Routine("evens")

-# EXAMPLES returns list of inputs.
+# EXAMPLES returns list of inputs. (only for nonparametric routines.)
 evens.examples()
 # -> [[2, 0, 4], [2, 5, 4, 2, 0, 5, 1, 1]]